 If anyone does not abide in Me, he is thrown away as a branch and dries up; and they gather them, and cast them into the fire and they are burned (John 15:6).

 So just as the tares are gathered up and burned with fire, so shall it be at the end of the age (the Old Testament era).
 “The Son of Man will send forth His angels [Greek: ἄγγελος — used in the Bible to refer to angels, human beings, and even messengers of Satan — in this case the Roman armies], and they will gather out of His kingdom all stumbling blocks, and those who commit lawlessness, and will throw them into the furnace of fire; in that place there will be weeping and gnashing of teeth” (Matthew 13:40-42).

 So it will be at the end of the age (the Old Testament era); the angels [again the Greek is ἄγγελος] will come forth and take out the wicked from among the righteous, and will throw them into the furnace of fire; in that place there will be weeping and gnashing of teeth (Matthew 13:49-50).

 Notice how none of these verses support “eternal” punishing by fire.
-Yes, people were burned in the Valley of Hinnom — but their bodies were entirely burned up.
+Yes, people were burned and died in the Valley of Hinnom, but their bodies were entirely burned up.